Ownership

 Your share of the partnership income

-A partnership that carries on a business in Canada, or a Canadian partnership with Canadian or foreign operations or investments, has to file a T5013 slip, Partnership Information Return, for its fiscal period if either of the following occur:
+A partnership that carries on a business in Canada, or a Canadian partnership with Canadian or foreign operations or investments, has to file a T5013, Partnership Information Return, for its fiscal period if either of the following occur:

-If you are a partner in any of these types of partnerships, the partnership has to give you two copies of a T5013 slip, to file with your income tax and benefit return.
-For more information on this return, go to Sole proprietorships and partnerships or see the T4068, Guide for the Partnership Information Return (T5013 Forms)
+If you are a partner in any of these types of partnerships, you should get two copies of a T5013 slip, Statement of Partnership Income.
+For more information on this return, go to Sole proprietorships and partnerships or see T4068, Guide for the Partnership Information Return (T5013 Forms)

-If you determine that you are a partner of a partnership and you received a T5013 slip, fill in only the following fields on Form T776:
+If you determine that you are a partner in a partnership and you received a T5013 slip, fill in only the following fields on Form T776:

 Forms and publications